In This Article

 Not too long and not too short, a medium-length cut is Padma Lakshmi's preferred style—and it's not hard to know why.
 She looks like a work of art in this middle-parted blunt cut (the interplay of pink and red accents might also have something to do with it).
 Tran says to apply Oribe Balm d'Or Heat Styling Shield ($45) to damp hair to smooth and protect lustrous locks.

 If want this sleek and shiny look, but your hair has some curl to it—you may need to use a flat iron to achieve this style.
-Make sure you spray on a heat protectant to prevent damage.
+Make sure you spray on a heat protectant to try to prevent damage.

 Wondering how to style medium-length hair to get those perfect beachy waves?
 Tran let us in on his secrets: Roughly blow dry hair about 75 percent (more or less depending on the hair's texture), then work in one-inch horizontal sections when curling hair, starting from the bottom up.
 For fine hair that needs volume, Tran swears by Shu Uemura Texturizing Spray ($42).